great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_set_based_column_map_expectations.md

-    Has both Statement Renderers: prescriptive and diagnostic Has core logic that passes tests for all applicable Execution Engines and SQL dialects Has a robust suite of tests, as determined by a code owner Has passed a manual review by a code owner for code standards and style guides
+    Has both Statement Renderers: prescriptive and diagnostic Has core logic that passes tests for all applicable Execution Engines and SQL dialects Has a robust suite of tests, as determined by a code owner Has passed a manual review by a code owner for code standards
 ```

 When in doubt, the next step to implement is the first one that doesn't have a ✔ next to it.
 This guide covers the first five steps on the checklist.